doublekwsj/ai_subtitles_generator/README.md

-<h2 align="center"> <a>Automatic Video Subtitle Generation Service with Whisper and ChatGPT (automatically A-Z)</a></h2>
+<h2 align="center"> <a>Automatic Video Subscriptions Generation Service with Whisper and ChatGPT (automatically A-Z)</a></h2>
-This repository hosts a service for automatic video subtitle generation using Whisper and ChatGPT.
-The service extracts subtitles from the given video, translates them into another language, and generates subtitles for the video.
+This repository hosts a service for automatic video subscriptions generation using Whisper and ChatGPT.
+The service extracts subscriptions from the given video, translates them into another language, and generates subscriptions for the video.

 ## Requirements
 * Install required packages : pip install -r requirements.txt

 ## Features
-* Utilizes Whisper and ChatGPT for automatic video subtitle generation.
+* Utilizes Whisper and ChatGPT for automatic video subscription generation.
-* Extracts subtitles from the provided video and automatically translates them into another language.
+* Extracts subscriptions from the provided video and automatically translates them into another language.
 * Provides a seamless, user-independent automated pipeline service.

 ## Architecture